mikepierce/conference-website-template/README.md

 ## Installation

-If you have access to server for web hosting, perhaps through your university or academic department, then using this template is as easy as cloning this repository directly into your public HTML directory.
+If you have access to server for web hosting, perhaps through your company/university or department, then using this template is as easy as cloning this repository directly into your public HTML directory.
 If not you can pretty easily host a website using this template with [GitHub Pages](https://pages.github.com/).